Characters from Macross Plus.

 - The Cameo: He's mentioned in some Macross Frontier supplementary materials as outfighting Ozma Lee and Henry Gilliam (who were piloting the newest VF-25 Messiahs against his customized VF-19) during training simulations.

-- He later makes an appearance in The Wings of Goodbye movie as a member of the S.M.S. reinforcements, still in his customized VF-19.
+- He later makes an appearance in The Wings of Goodbye movie as a member of the S.M.S. reinforcements, still in his customized VF-19, still the first person into the fray.

 - Drives Like Crazy: Both in a plane and on a motorcycle.

 - Expy: He's basically Maverick without the emotional baggage, but with a career and a long list of accomplishments to back up his recklessness.